-If you haven’t seen our first post on chickens you should check that out.
 When we first got chickens, we weren’t really prepared.
 Some guy was giving his chickens away and well it just kinda happened.
-We didn’t have a coop or any supplies that are necessary for raising chickens.
-To be honest it was a little bit of a mess!
+We ended up throwing a makeshift coop together, and well… we ended up with a raccoon in the chicken coop.

 Our homestead dog is a Black Mouth Cur.
-These dogs are a mix of pit bull that are bred to be a hunting dogs and loyal family dogs.
-She has tree’d many coons in her lifetime.
-She has also chased after armadillos and many other animals.
+These dogs are a mix of Pitbull that are bred to be hunting dogs and loyal family dogs.
+She has treed many coons in her lifetime.
+She’s also chased after armadillos and many other animals.

 What’s amazing is that when we first got chickens we introduced them, and she somehow understood that they are part of the family.
 This meant that we were also adding to her daily job as the lead protection analyst.
 Is that a real job title?

 Lol, her role is important.
-Without her fantastic ears, and smell, last night we might have lost every single chicken we have!
+Without her fantastic ears, and smell, that night we might have lost every single chicken we have!

 Our homestead dog, Selah alerted us to their presence and we all went outside.
 It seems like there was a coon on the lookout, while the other went inside the pen.

-I could not believe my eyes!
+I couldn’t believe my eyes!
 I thought after we wrapped the coop up for the night it looked like Fort Knox.

 We didn’t let the dog get on the coon while in the pen because the chickens and/or the dog may have ended up getting hurt with such limited space.
 I believe the coon got away, but not unscathed.
 All of the chickens were miraculously fine though!